gasymovdf/sla/README.md

 Stellar LOSVD recovery from the observed galaxy spectra is equivalent to a deconvolution and can be solved as a linear inverse problem.
 To overcome its ill-posed nature we apply smoothing regularization.
 Here we present a non-parametric fitting technique and show real-world application to **MaNGA** spectral data cubes and **long-slit spectrum** of stellar counter-rotating galaxies.

-More information about this technique can be found in [ADASS XXXI conference proceeding](https://arxiv.org) and examples [here](https://github.com/gasymovdf/sla)
+More information about this technique can be found in [ADASS XXXI conference proceeding](https://arxiv.org) and in [examples](example/)

 ## Installation